Lets Journey Safely Together

 In-Studio vs Outdoor Classes: Air Flow & Ventilation

 Health experts have stated that while the risk of transmission isn’t completely eliminated with outdoor fitness classes, it’s significantly lower.
 Just like outdoor dining, outdoor fitness classes are much safer than indoor ones because they allow for better airflow and ventilation.
 This can better disperse respiratory droplets, potentially reducing the risk of them landing on your mouth or eyes, or on surfaces that you may touch and then transfer to your mouth, nose, and eyes.
 It likely reduces the risk of airborne transmission as well.
 According to Humberto Choi, M.D., a pulmonologist at the Cleveland Clinic who treats COVID-19 patients in the intensive care unit, the breeze—which aids airflow—also plays a role in making outdoor classes a safer option.
 In view of these benefits, we have added outdoor classes in addition to our in-studio classes for your yoga practice.
-Our outdoor classes are conducted at Flagstaff Gardens.
-We know it may be your first time trying outdoor classes, and we trust you will have a refreshing experience to practice yoga in the open air!

 Our studio building has been designed with ventilation air spaces in walls and skylights that allow fresh air into our building.
 Several actions are taken to increase the air exchange rate, which is a measure of how many times the indoor air of a room is replaced by fresh outdoor air per unit time.
-All North and South facing windows and doors in three levels of our studio building are kept open.
+All North and South facing windows and doors in three levels of our studio building are kept open at times.
 This will allow a direct continuous line of fresh air flow and breeze through our main studio room from the North West to the South openings.
 Indoor hot air are expelled by our roof vents, drawing airflow into the building.
 Strategically positioned window fans increase the rate of fresh air flow into the building, and this further increase the air exchange rate in our main studio space and common areas.

 Apart from increasing the flow of fresh air into the building, the direction of air flow is also important.
 Mat placements are strategically positioned to provide not only the maximum physical distancing, but also to provide the highest probability that fresh air flow is in the direction towards each student and teacher.